sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

      There is also a case variant that attaches directly to any front facing handles of the OW Modules which is shown in some of the images.
      If you like to have both: there is also a model that allows to hang a normal case to a OW Module handle.
    * [Case by so99hero (remixed by sagdusmir for displays prone to delamination)](https://www.thingiverse.com/thing:7295356)<br>
      This one is based on my remixed case, but features a bezel to keep the display from delaminating.
-The optional hanger for OW Modules is also available for this model.
+The optional hanger add-on for OW Modules is also available for this model.